LeCafeCloud/LogsLofi/README.md

 The app should creatively blend observability with entertainment, making logs both useful and relaxing.

 > These are concept ideas and starting points.
-> Your team can build it however you want — tech stack, visuals, AI model, or music style are fully open.
+> Your team can build it however you want: tech stack, visuals, AI model, or music style are fully open.

 ---